Josh-Voyles/virin-xmp-toolkit/README.md

 However, the installer will install these dependencies and Homebrew if not already installed.

+**WARNING:**

+This installer will install a folder on your desktop with an executable inside.
+You may need to **right-click** on the executable and select **open** to get the app to launch.
+I could not get a .app bundle to work with the exiftool dependency using pyinstallar nor py2app.

 ```bash
 curl -sSL https://raw.githubusercontent.com/josh-voyles/virin-xmp-toolkit/main/install.sh | bash
 ```